codelingo/docs/README.md

 To publish the docs: `mkdocs gh-deploy`

 Documentation on the individual repositories should be kept in sync with this repo.
 We should look to automate this in the future.

+SCRATCH

+[CLAIR](/concepts/bots.md) (CodeLingo AI Reviewer).
+Any fact  If a match statement has no "<", then even if true, no issue will be raised.